 Neither is good for business.

-In 2019, consider taking a more proactive approach: Become an educator about the risks present in online life.
+Moving forward, consider taking a more proactive approach: Become an educator about the risks present in online life.
 An easy way to get started is to set up a dedicated section on your homepage that links to educational content about common security attacks and how to prevent them.
 The goal is to make visitors to your website more aware and cautious, which will in turn keep your company’s data more secure.